How to Make a LEGO Parachute

 - Paintbrush.
 You will blend the colors using your paintbrush and a bit of water.

 - Hole Punch.
-Make sure you have a single hole punch that you can use to make small holes on each coffee filter.
+Make sure you have a single-hole punch to make small holes in each coffee filter.

 - String.
 Cut pieces of string to put through the hole of the filter.